 •Strengthen verbal communication skills by taking speech communication courses.

 •Enhance writing skills through additional coursework.

 •Serve as public relations officer of an organization.

-•Be prepared to start at the bottom and work into positions with greater responsibility.
+•Be prepared to start at the bottom and work up to higher positions.

 •Wire services and syndicates